-S PARAMETERS

-presents the S-parameter menu, which is used to define the input ports and test set direction for S-parameter measurements.
+S PARAMETERS presents the S-parameter menu, which is used to define the input ports and test set direction for S-parameter only)

-S11 1-PORT

-provides a measurement calibration for reflection-only.
+S11 1-PORT provides a measurement calibration for reflection-only.

 Measurements of one-port devices or properly terminated two-port devices, at port 1 of an S-parameter test set.

-S11A

-is used to enter the standard numbers for the first class required for an $S{11}$ 1-port calibration.
+(ES required for an S{11} 1-port calibration.
 (For default cal kits, this is the open.)

-S11B is used to enter the standard numbers for the second class required for an $S{11}$ 1-port calibration.
+S11A is used to enter the standard numbers for the first class required for an S{11} 1-port calibration.
 (For default cal kits, this is the short.)

+S11B is used to enter the standard numbers for the second class required for an S{11} 1-port calibration.
+(For default kits, this is the load.)

-is used to enter the standard numbers for the third class
+S11C is used to enter the standard numbers for the third class